 - Negotiate for extra services, especially if things aren’t too busy.

 Interested in more money-saving ideas on a vacation to Mexico (or many other popular destinations)?
-We highly recommend trying eBates.
-They are a service that allows you to earn money back on many of your online purchases or bookings.
+Don’t forget to try eBates.
+Their service allows you to earn money back on many of your online purchases or bookings.
 It’s free to sign up, and you earn a percentage of every purchase back on things you would be buying anyway.
 It even works with other discounts and point programs!
 What can be better than earning points for your next vacation while booking the one you are planning now?

 Related articles about visiting Playa Del Carmen that you might enjoy: